grafana/grafana/docs/sources/getting-started/getting-started-sql.md

 <img src="/img/docs/getting-started/gdev-sql-dashboard.png" class="no-shadow" width="700px">

-Use this to quickly spin up the dashboard and edit queries using SQL syntax.
+Optionally, use this dashboard to quickly spin up the dashboard and edit queries using SQL syntax.
 Also experiment with the dashboards to customize them to your needs to:
 - createdifferent panels
 - change titles for panels
 - change frequency of data polling